Hooray! We’re going to Mexico!

 Most importantly, have fun and make memories!
 That’s what travel is all about!

 Are you going on a trip to Mexico?
-What are your Mexico packing list essentials?
+What are your packing list to Mexico essentials?

 Not going to Mexico soon?
 You know you want to go so pin it for later!